 There are respectable critiques of Mayor Khan’s first term performance and, to be fair to Devenish, he briefly touches on one of these: it is true that some, including Labour borough leaders, find Khan personally distant, politically over-defensive and insufficiently interested in the larger strategic themes that brought the best out in Livingstone when he was restored to the head of London government in 2000.
 It is also felt in some broadly sympathetic quarters that Mayor Khan has been too quick to pick fights with the government when a more co-operative approach might have produced better results for the city.

 But mostly Devenish just wildly over-claims for Johnson’s eight years as Mayor and lists a bunch of Khan policies he happens not to like, indulging freely in the electioneering claptrap we seem destined to have to live with from his Assembly colleague, the Tory mayoral candidate Shaun Bailey, from now until the postponed mayoral election day.
 (It is, to repeat, utter rubbish to blame Khan for the congestion charge going up and operating for longer hours.
-The government required this as a condition of its financial bailout of TfL and could have vetoed the details had it wished to – unless, of course, the letter of 14 May from Grant Shapps setting all this out was, in fact, an unusually subtle work of political satire which got sent to the wrong address by mistake).
+The government required this as a condition of its financial bailout of TfL and could have vetoed the details had it wished to – unless, of course, the letter of 14 May from Grant Shapps setting all this out was, in fact, an unusually subtle work of political satire which got sent to the wrong address).

 That’s the problem with elections: sometimes your side loses.
 And the problem Tories in London have had throughout this century is that they’ve been losing a lot more than they have won.
 Even at last year’s general election, when Jeremy Corbyn’s clueless Labour was being evicted from parliamentary seats all over England, the Tories could not improve on their meagre London haul of 21 out of 73.
 Johnson’s mayoral wins in 2008 and 2012 were unusually good days at the ballot box.
 Bailey has trailed spectacularly in every mayoral opinion poll there’s been.
 The Tories are in deep electoral disfavour across most of the very capital of the nation they run.
 Could it really be that some of them think the solution to their City Hall problem is to re-enact Thatcher’s folly?
 Or at least to stealthily so reduce mayoral autonomy that much the same thing is achieved?